maustin/space-game/README.md

 Shield Modulator | Increase shield power by 50%
 Heavy Armor | Increase armor by 50%

+_All values are subject to change during playtesting!_

 ## Stretch Goals
 - Online PVP play
 - More ship designs